Customize

 CSS Variables

-• --callout-color - Background color
+• --callout-tint - Background color (applies to .fill only)

-• --callout-border-color - Border color
+• --callout-accent - Icon color

 Card

-Classes: .card, .card-body, .card.linked, .card.featured
+Classes: .card, .card.linked, .card.featured

 Reference Notes